 Well, sort of.
 There is a reason I called them volcano burgers, as you may have seen on Instagram.

-But you know what, my broiler method worked!.
-I would recommend if you want to make these on the grill you either stuff with a little less cheese, or just grill the patties and melt the blue cheese (or whatever cheese you choose) on top.
+But my broiler method works!
+If you want to make these on the grill, I recommend stuffing them with a little less cheese, or just grill the patties and melt the blue cheese (or whatever cheese you choose) on top.
 But really, don’t you want to sink your teeth into this?!

 If you had to choose – oozing with chocolate OR oozing with cheese?

 I choose oozing volcano burgers, nearly every time.